Stephen Watson is amongst the most experienced senior officers in the country having joined Lancashire Constabulary in 1988.

 As a senior member of the 2012 Olympic Command Team, he was awarded the Commissioner’s Commendation in recognition of his role, which involved the planning and delivery of all territorial policing across London throughout the Olympic and Paralympic Games.

 On behalf of the NPCC (National Police Chiefs’ Council) he holds the national lead for Crime Prevention and is the chair of the National Counter Corruption Advisory Group.
+He is the Chairman of the England Police Rugby Union Football Club.

-Stephen’s formal management qualifications include a Master's Degree in Business Administration.
+His formal management qualifications include a Master's Degree in Business Administration.